VISIT US today! located IN CHARLOTTE, NC & SALISBURY, NC

 Ariel feels honored to connect with clients, offer a listening ear, acknowledge client's strengths, and provide tools to manage tough situations.
 When Ariel is off-duty as a therapist, she is the mom of an adventurous toddler whom she refers to as her "two-nager".
 Ariel enjoys traveling, writing, cooking, thrifting/shopping, dancing, tending to her plants, organizing, and connecting with loved ones.

-GET TO KNOW TANISHA
+GET TO KNOW AHREAELLE

-GET TO KNOW TANISHA
+GET TO KNOW AHREAELLE

 SPECIALTIES: